-Failing to have your green card with you is a misdemeanor and if you are found guilty you can be fined up to $100 and put in jail for up to 30 days.
+Failing to have your green card with you is a criminal misdemeanor.
+If you are found guilty you can be fined up to $100 and put in jail for up to 30 days.
 (I.N.A.
-Section 264(e).)
-A copy is not good enough, because the law does not use the word "copy" or refer to "other evidence" of LPR status.
+Section 264(e), 8 U.S.C.
+Section 1304.)
+A copy of your green card is not good enough, because the law does not use the word "copy" or refer to "other evidence" of LPR status.

 Will you actually be stopped by immigration, prosecuted and fined or jailed for not having your original green card with you?
 It's unlikely.
 Like any other government agency, immigration authorities have limited resources and cannot spend precious government time and money on prosecuting people for not carrying their green card "at all times."